 In 2006, cruisers would begin the process of being upgraded through the Cruiser Modernization program.
 Cruiser Modernization is a cost effective means to sustain or increase force structure and deploy new vital capabilities sooner.
 All cruisers in the fleet with the exception of CGs 47-51, would eventually go through modernization.
 Cruiser Modernization would improve warfighting capability by providing systems upgrades including Cooperative Engagement Capability and the AN/SQQ-89A(V)15 with Multi-Function Towed Array.
 Cruiser Modernization also provides a viable platform for future Ballistic Missile Defense missions.
 A comprehensive service life extension work package, which includes the All-Electric Modification, SMARTSHIP upgrades, hull, mechanical, and electrical system upgrades, and a Type Commanders maintenance work-package, is included in modernization.

 CG modernization began in FY 2006.
 The first ship scheduled to undergo modernization was USS Cape St. George (CG 71).
 The remaining 21 baseline 2, 3 and 4 cruisers had varying capabilities.
 The cruiser conversion program would result in all 22 ships having a common warfighting baseline.
 Improvements include quality of life initiatives, better weapon systems, SmartShip upgrades, remote monitoring capabilities, force protection upgrades, optimal manning, open architecture, and many other improvements.
 The FY2015 budget request includes money to lay up some cruisers, placing 11 cruisers on reduced operating status.
 They would be in the yard, but they won't be manned.
-They won't be operational, but they will be modernized and their life will be extended.
+They won't be operational, but they would be modernized and their life would be extended.
 So later on, as the cruisers that remain operating get old or need to introduce new modernizations, the Navy could swap one out and take from the yards and put it in service.
 It allows the Navy to keep a very capable ship longer, and it makes certain it's modern enough.